chakki-works/chazutsu/chazutsu/datasets/README.md

 ## [Customer Review Datasets](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#datasets)

-It offers annotated product's review.
+This dataset offers annotated product's review.
 The annotation is done as below:

 * [t]: title
 * xxxx[+n|-n]: xxxx is feature, and evaluation (+|-) is expressed by 1-3